 She holds a degree in Community and Environment, and in Marketing from the University of Wollongong, with a Diploma in Project Management from the University of New England.

-Councilor Alfie Walker is a proud Wiradjuri & Yuin man of NSW.
+Councillor Alfie Walker is a proud Wiradjuri & Yuin man of NSW.
 He has grown up and lived in Goulburn his whole life.
 He was the first Aboriginal person elected to Goulburn Mulwaree Council in 2012 and was elected Deputy Mayor from 2016-2018.

 He was appointed Australian Youth Ambassador to the UNDP World Indigenous Network Program in New York in 2013 and is passionate about Aboriginal Civic Leadership, Corporate Governance and Student Leadership in schools.
+Alfie is the current First Nations Adviser for Charles Sturt University at the NSW Police Academy.

 With a passion for research and statistics, Georgia is an authentic youth mental health champion with a deep understanding of the kinds of barriers and issues faced by young people in accessing mental health services.